-According to the United Nations International Labour Organization, 3.5 out of every 1,000 workers were subjected to human trafficking in 2021, including 77% through forced labor and 23% through commercial sexual exploitation9 over an average of 15.4 months.
+According to the United Nations International Labour Organization, 3.5 out of every 1,000 workers were subjected to human trafficking in 2021, including 77% through forced labor and 23% through commercial sexual exploitation over an average of 15.4 months.
 Globally, most individuals subjected to forced labor were male (68%), and the majority of individuals subjected to commercial sexual exploitation were women and girls (78%).
 More than half of all human trafficking occurred in either upper-middle income or high-income countries.

 In the U.S., traffickers exploit children and adults through human trafficking across every State and territory, and in federal, State, tribal, and local jurisdictions.
-The U.S. Department of Justice's (DOJs) Bureau of Justice Statistics reported that 1,343 individuals were prosecuted for human trafficking in the U.S. in 2020.
-10 In 2021, the National Human Trafficking Hotline received a total of 51,073 substantive signals nationwide and received reports of 10,360 potential human trafficking cases referencing 16,710 potential victims.
-11 The National Human Trafficking Hotline uses the word 'case' to represent distinct situations of trafficking reported to the hotline.
+The U.S. Department of Justice's (DOJs) Bureau of Justice Statistics reported that at the federal level, 1,343 individuals were prosecuted for human trafficking in U.S. district courts in 2020.
+In 2023, the National Human Trafficking Hotline received a total of 30,162 substantive signals nationwide and received reports of 9,619 potential human trafficking cases referencing 16,999 potential victims.
+The National Human Trafficking Hotline uses the word 'case' to represent distinct situations of trafficking reported to the hotline.
 A case can involve one or more potential victims of trafficking and can be reported to the National Human Trafficking Hotline through one or more conversations via call, text, email, online report, or webchat.
 The use of the word case is not an indication of law enforcement involvement in the situation.
-Of the labor trafficking situations, 81% were adults, 13% minors, 50% females, 48% males, 1% of another gender identity, 7% U.S. citizens or Lawful Permanent Residents (LPRs), and 55% foreign nationals.
-12 Of the commercial sex trafficking situations.
-62% were adults, 28% minors, 84% females, 8% males, 1% of another gender identity, 7% U.S. citizens/LPRs, and 4% foreign nationals.
+The non-cumulative types of trafficking reported to the National Human Trafficking Hotline in 2023 included 5,572 sex trafficking situations, 1,558 labor trafficking situations, and 1,021 situations that included both sex and labor trafficking.
+Non-cumulative case demographic information for 2023 included 6,676 adults, 2,535 minors, 6,863 females, 1,480 males, 1,152 foreign nationals, and 934 Lawful Permanent Residents.
+While the National Human Trafficking does not systematically track transport-related reports, the venues for sex trafficking reported in 2023 included 36 truck stopbased cases.
 In 2023, the National Center for Missing and Exploited Children received more than 18,400 reports of possible child sex trafficking, and 1 in 6 (4,800 cases) of the more than 28,800 cases of children reported missing in 2023 were likely subjected to child sex trafficking.
-13